starlane-io/starlane/README.md

 ## RUNNING
 So here's the fun part when you actually get to play with Starlane.

 Let's run it in the same directory where you checked out the Starlane source code.
-(NOTE: when the starlane server runs, it will automatically create a new local directory called 'data' You can delete this directory aftter it is finished running)
+(NOTE: when the starlane server runs, it will automatically create a new local directory called 'data' You can delete this directory after it is finished running.)

-First start a Starlane server instance:
+Start a Starlane server instance:

 ```bash
 starlane serve